whetstoneresearch/doppler-sdk-alpha/README.md

 - Fees are automatically split according to configured beneficiary shares
 - The function returns the total amount collected for both tokens in the pair
 - Works exclusively with pools created using `lockableBeneficiaries` in the multicurve configuration
-- Pool must be in "Locked" status (status = 2) for fee collection to work
+- Pools in "Locked" status (status = 2) use the multicurve initializer for collection
+- Pools in "Exited" status (status = 3) automatically stream fees through `StreamableFeesLockerV2`; the SDK resolves the locker address and stream data for you
 - Beneficiaries must be configured at pool creation time and cannot be changed

 **Common Use Cases:**